Kodular/Documentation/docs/components/layout/general/form.md

 |:----:|
 |text|

-Information about the screen.
+_Information about the screen.
 It appears when "About this Application" is selected from the system menu.
 Use it to inform people about your app.
-In multiple screen apps, each screen has its own AboutScreen info.
+In multiple screen apps, each screen has its own AboutScreen info._

 ### About Screen Background Color

-<small>Available as Common Property</small>
+<small>Available as ^^Common^^ Property</small>

 :eyes::pencil: Read-Write property
 [[PropertyBlockGetterAndSetter('Form', 'About Screen Background Color')]]